lenriquezt/TDD-App/README.md

 ## Commands

 Commands are things that indicate **requests** to our domain.
-While an event states that something certainly happened, a command may be accepted or rejected.
+While an event states that something certainly happened, a commandOpenTab may be accepted or rejected.

 - OpenTab
 - PlaceOrder